laterahl/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/CMMwzl82dBI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once you log in to SD Connect you access the default front-page: **Browser**.
+Once you log in to SD Connect you can access three main pages:

+* the default **Browser** page, where are listed the buckets (or main folders) in which your encrypted files are stored;
+* the **Shared** page, where you can managed shared buckets;
+* the **User information** page, where you can visualise the resournces consumed by yout CSC project and the Project Identifier;

+### Browser page

 In this page you can :